na-Itms/spidermonkey-embedding-examples/docs/GC Rooting Guide.md

 - `JS::Symbol*`

-Note that `JS::Value` and `JS::PropertyKey` can contain pointers internally even though they are normal pointer types, hence their inclusion in this list.
+Note that `JS::Value` and `JS::PropertyKey` can contain pointers internally even though they are not normal pointer types, hence their inclusion in this list.

 If you use these types directly, or create classes, structs or arrays